OmerMaruani/EEPROM-Programmer/README.md

 # 1. Basic progammer
-The code in the [code/eeprom-progammer.ino](https://github.com/OmerMaruani/Board-Design-PCB/blob/main/code/eeprom-progammer.ino) a simple EEPROM programmer.
+The code in the [code/eeprom-progammer.ino](https://github.com/OmerMaruani/Board-Design-PCB/blob/main/code/eeprom-progammer.ino) is a simple EEPROM programmer.
 It writes a few bytes into the EEPROM and then reads its contents.